 You can also use this time to plan out your FSA contributions for next year.
-Did you run out of money in your account in 2017?
-Do you have upcoming medical expenses that you didn’t in years past?
+Did you run out of money in your account in 2021?
+Do you expect medical expenses next year that you didn’t have in years past?
 Were you stuck with extra savings that you had to scramble to spend before losing the funds?

-If so, adjust your FSA contributions for 2018 accordingly.
+If so, adjust your FSA contributions for next year accordingly.

 4. Modify Your Tax Withholdings

-While it can be nice to get a big, fat check each spring from the IRS, it’s not so nice to know that you also gave Uncle Sam an interest-free loan for the year.
-(He wouldn’t return the favor, I assure you.)
+While it can be nice to get a check each spring from the IRS, it’s not so nice to know that you also gave Uncle Sam an interest-free loan for the year.
 So, if you are getting a significant tax return each year, it’s time to adjust your withholdings.

-Ideally, you would file your taxes each spring, either oweing or being owed just a few dollars.
+Ideally, you would file your taxes each spring, either owing or being owed just a few dollars.
 This means your employer withheld the right amount of money from each paycheck.
-So you aren’t subject to penalties from the IRS, and they weren’t holding your money interest-free for the entire year.
+You wouldn’t be subject to penalties from the IRS, and the government wasn’t holding your money interest-free for the entire year.

 5. Put Your Foot Down on Debt

 Are you up to your eyeballs in student loan or credit card debt?
-This time of year is probably stressful for you, as it’s likely the season during which you spend the most.
-Between gifts, travel and your usual expenses, it’s easier to dig that debt hole even deeper (unfortunately, you’re not alone).
+This time of year is probably stressful for you, as it’s also likely the season in which you spend the most.
+Between gifts, travel, and your usual expenses, it’s easier to dig that debt hole even deeper than before.

-No matter what, this could be the season that you don’t rack up the credit card debt with gifts and travel.
-Let your year-end goal be the end of new debt, and a plan to get out of debt as quickly as possible, starting in January.
+No matter what, let this be the season that you don’t rack up credit card debt with gifts and travel.
+Make your year-end goal to put a stop to any new debt, and make a plan to get out of debt as quickly as possible, starting in January.

 6. Enroll in a Healthcare Plan

-We already talked about checking on your retirement contributions and maxing them out before the end of the year, but this is also a great time to look at the big picture.
+We already talked about checking your retirement contributions and maxing them out before the end of the year.
+However, this is also a great time to look at the bigger picture.

-Analyze whether your retirement plans are the same or if they have changed.
-Has your income shifted in either direction, or have your assets taken a surprising turn?
+Analyze whether your retirement plans are the same.
+Has your income shifted or have your assets taken a surprising turn?
 Do you still plan to retire around the same age you’ve been planning thus far, and, if so, do you still think the same amount of money will be required to do so?

 Using a retirement calculator (or your financial planner), revisit all of your goals and what you’re doing to reach them.
-Then, adjust your savings and/or investments accordingly in 2018.
+Determine whether you are on track or if you need to ramp up your efforts in order to meet your targets.
+Then, adjust your savings and/or investments accordingly for 2022 and beyond.

 8. Maximize Deductions